k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in remove_worn_item() and breakobj() over lava
 - Fix: let a phasing hero escape an engulfer on their own turn
 - Fix: check monster steed barding for material hatred (rider and steed)
+- Fix: priest atonement lands player at bottom of new abuse tier